bright/new-www/src/pages/blog/2020-09-15-develop-your-own-cryptocurrency-with-substrate-2.md

 ### Transfer tokens

 It is time to make a transaction and transfer some tokens.
 We will use `api.tx.erc20.transfer()` function.
-We need to pass three parameters: the transaction sender, the receiver and the value.
+We need to pass three parameters: the transaction sender, the receiver, and the value.
 Once the transaction is created we need to sign and send it.
 To sign the transaction we will use the KeyringPair we have created earlier in the PolkadotApiService.
 We can also submit to the results to view them.

 ```typescript
 async transfer(sender: string, to: string, value: number) {